willduff/mixedreality-enthusiast-guide/docs/other-questions.md

 # Other questions

-## My Samsung Odyssey or Odyssey+ headset firmware update is getting stuck.
+## My Samsung Odyssey or Odyssey+ headset firmware update is stuck.

 Samsung owns and publishes headset firmware updates delivered via their "Samsung HMD Odyssey Setup" and "Samsung HMD Odyssey+ Setup" Device Companion apps.
 For more details and for help with Samsung firmware update issues, please reach out to Samsung Customer Service.